 Bully defense - This helps to teach children and teens how to handle altercations with people who bully.

 Additional Fun Activities

 At PKSA Karate we want this to be a fun and safe environment for you and your child.
-We regularly host sleep overs, birthday parties, summer camps, Karate tournaments, nerf wars, and many other fun and engaging activities that will ensure you and/or your child won’t want to be anywhere else.
+We regularly host birthday parties, summer camps, karate tournaments, nerf wars, and many other fun and engaging activities that will ensure you and/or your child won’t want to be anywhere else.

 We have had literally thousands and thousands of testimonials from parents/students about how PKSA has helped them and/or their child.
-In some cases, it has even saved lives of people who were attacked when they used what they learned to defend themselves.
+In some cases, it has even saved the lives of people who were attacked when they used what they learned to defend themselves.
 Children have attained better grades in school.
 Adults who previously had back problems are now able to do more than they ever could before.
-Teens experiencing problems with peers found new friends to be involved in who were also focused on becoming better.
-And there are so many other stories of people’s lives that were changed by PKSA Karate.
+Teens experiencing problems with peers found new friends to be involved with who were also focused on improving themselves.
+And there are many other stories of lives that were changed through PKSA Karate.

 About Our Art

 Each PKSA location provides the best professional and experienced instruction in the art of Tang Soo Do.
 Everyone can benefit from this traditional martial art.
 It's truly an art for all people.
 Men, women, and children are encouraged to join us in a program of self improvement.